 Here are only a few of the items on display at Saunders Museum:

 Col. Saunders acquired pistols belonging to Jesse James, Annie Oakley, Billy The Kid and Sam Houston during his lifetime, and these are only a few of the famous — or infamous — gun owners he sought guns from to add to his vast collection.

 However, pistols aren’t the only treasures on display at Saunders Museum.
 You can also see up close an original Bowie Knife, Chief Sitting Bull’s war bonnet, a knife owned by Col. William F. “Buffalo Bill” Cody, and spurs owned by Mexican Revolutionary General Francisco “Pancho” — one of the most prominent figures of the Mexican Revolution.

-It’s definitely worth the trip to see what’s waiting for you and your family to see at the Saunders Museum in Berryville, Arkansas.
+And, those items only scratch the surface of what’s on display.
+It’s definitely worth the trip to see what’s waiting for you and your family to see up close at the Saunders Museum in Berryville, Arkansas.

-This attraction is open from April 15 through the first week of November.
+This attraction is open from April 15 through the first Saturday in November.
 Call for hours and to schedule group tours.
+Doors close to new entrants at 4 p.m.
+The museum is closed Memorial Day, 4th of July and Labor Day.
 The phone number is (870) 423-2563.
-The museum is located at 113-115 East Madison, Berryville, just one block off the historic Berryville downtown public square.
+The museum is located at 113-115 East Madison, Berryville, just one block off the historic downtown public square in Berryville.

 As described in Arkansas.com’s ‘Arkansas Attractions’, Saunders Museum is the repository for: